Tuchsanai/MLOps/02_Data Versioning_and_pipeline /week06/LAB02/readme.md

 Set up a DVC (Data Version Control) workflow where:

 - A **local computer** uploads an image folder to Google Cloud Storage (GCS).
-- A **remote Ubuntu server** downloads the image folder from GCS using DVC and performs image edge detection on all images in the folder `img` and pushes the results back to GCS.
+- A **remote Ubuntu server** downloads the image folder from GCS using DVC and performs image edge detection on all images in the folder `img`, then pushes the results back to GCS.
 - A **local computer** downloads the processed images from GCS.

 ---